Noah-C/Compass/README.md

-# Couple Couple
+# Compass

 This is a game theory-based tool for collective decision making.
 Available in both web and iOS versions.

 ## Overview

-Couple Couple is an interactive tool that helps partners (any kind):
+Compass is an interactive tool that helps partners (any kind):
 1. Articulate relationship issues
 2. Visualize emotional responses
 3. Compare perspectives